 After rinsing, an adhesive is applied to the teeth where the braces will be placed.
 The brackets were then positioned.
 The glue setting, cementing of molar bands, and the installation of wires followed.
 Your dentist then gave you reminders.
 He advised you to brush, floss, and rinse with mouthwash.
 He also told you to watch what you eat and drink.
 Moreover, he reminded you to come back for your appointments and other do’s and don’ts.

 After six months, your classmates’ teasing ceased, but another problem arose.
-You noticed something white on your teeth, which does not disappear even after brushing.
+You noticed something white on your teeth, which does not disappear after brushing.

 You visited your dentist who told you that the white spots are white spot lesions.

-What are White Spot Lesions?
+What Are White Spot Lesions?

 The lesions appeared due to the decalcification of the enamel.
 The braces and bonding materials promote the retention of dental plaque and cause decay and periodontal disease.